-Rolling gently upwards onto the bulk of the Black Mountains, the Cat’s Back offers lush wide views over the English border.
+Rolling gently upwards onto the bulk of the Black Mountains in South Wales, the Cat’s Back offers lush wide views over the English border.

 Truly I cannot believe I’ve never done this walk before.
 The Easter weekend saw us travel back to Wales from North Yorkshire and we were treated to a very sunny weekend.
 Long walks have become the norm for myself and Tom since we got Flo last September – she has endless energy so a good weekend run is essential – so of course we were going to head out.